 Skip Orange, Try Putty Pink

-You won’t find an ounce of orange in the home of the 2LG Studio partners: “We find it to be challenging.
+You won’t find an ounce of orange in the home of 2LG Studio partners Whitehead and Jordan Cluroe: “We find it to be challenging.
 Instead, our house gains warmth from the use of wood and brass,” says Whitehead.
 And while the pair loves a moody interior, they learned that a dark and dramatic approach doesn’t work in every space.
-Once, they painted their bedroom charcoal gray, but quickly realized it had a gloomy effect on their outlook.
+They once painted their bedroom charcoal gray but quickly realized it had a gloomy effect on their outlook.
 “Having a fresh, bright bedroom is important to how we feel in the morning,” he says.
 They achieved the right vibe with Mylands’s Rose Theatre, a comforting pale putty with a hint of pink and lilac.